 Duration: 1 min 40 secs

-After venturing past Rita to the bottom end of Dark Forest, guests begin their experience of TH13TEEN by passing two dilapidated statues and into a queue line that winds deeper and deeper into the Dark Forest.
+After venturing past Rita to the far end of Dark Forest, guests begin their experience of TH13TEEN by passing two dilapidated statues and into a queue line that winds deeper and deeper into the Dark Forest.
 As guests make their way towards the awaiting crypt, sightings of an old van, various tombstones and even staff members who have become possessed by the forest will occur.

 After ascending up a flight of stairs, passing under a ladder whilst doing so, guests find themselves within the ancient building.
 As the lights flicker dimly, the walls are revealed to have plenty of written messages scrawled onto them, informing guests they should not go down to the woods alone.
 Whilst awaiting in the queue for TH13TEEN , you will hear the eerie voice of a little girl counting upwards from one to thirteen.
 Upon finally reaching thirteen, a large Tesla coil will power up before your eyes, certain to give one or two guests an unexpected scare!

 After descending down the next set of stairs, guests are finally presented with TH13TEEN’s station.
-After passing through the airgates and finally onto the ride train, riders are told to pull down on their lap bars.
-After being safely checked by a member of staff, the ride trains are quickly dispatched and your journey to unearth what lies within the crypt begins!
+After passing through the airgates and finally onto the ride train, riders are told to pull down their lap bars.
+After being safely checked by a member of staff, the ride trains are quickly dispatched and your journey to unearth what lies within the crypt begins.

 After a quickly paced 180 degree left turn, the train climbs 20 metres (60ft) up to the tree tops of the Dark Forest.
 Upon reaching the top, riders will barely have any time to admire the view as they are quickly plummeted down into the woodland below.
-Smile for the camera, as the on ride photo point awaits you at the bottom of the drop!
+Smile for the camera, as the on ride photo point awaits you at the bottom of the drop.